 Antonia Kim Charles

-Kim has over a decade of experience in Criminal Defence.
+Antonia Kim Charles has over a decade of experience in Criminal Defence.
 She specialises in murder, firearms, sex offences, fraud and drug matters and is an expert in Prison Law.
 Over the years she has built up an impressively large client base, spanning a wide variety of different cases.
 She has experience of managing some of the largest and most complex criminal cases in the country.
 In addition, she has experience of representing clients from almost all sections of the community.

 She commits to a high level of involvement in her cases at all stages of the process, from attending initial interviews at the police station to the final verdict.
-Kim’s cases come from referrals and recommendations.
+Antonia's cases come from referrals and recommendations.
 She is passionate about her work and committed to achieving the best results for her clients.
 She is well-known for her down-to-earth approach and excellent client-care.
 She defends her clients fearlessly with precision and determination.

-Kim can also provide advice on how to effectively manage prison sentences, so that her clients can progress to open prisons at the earliest opportunity and has expertise on all other aspects of Prison Law, including: Parole, Adjudication, Categorisation, Category A Reviews, IEP, HDC, RoTL, Licence Recall and Licence Condition issues.
+Antonia Kim Charles can also provide advice on how to effectively manage prison sentences, so that her clients can progress to open prisons at the earliest opportunity and has expertise on all other aspects of Prison Law, including: Parole, Adjudication, Categorisation, Category A Reviews, IEP, HDC, RoTL, Licence Recall and Licence Condition issues.
 She also represents many female clients at Bronzefield prison.

-As a public speaker, Kim gives talks to both businesses and educational establishments on subjects ranging from law and legal compliance, effective communication skills and female career progression.
+As a public speaker, Antonia gives talks to both businesses and educational establishments on subjects ranging from law and legal compliance, effective communication skills and female career progression.
 She also provides mentoring to young people from her home area through schools and other youth programmes.

-She is on the stop and search Panel.
+Antonia is on the stop and search Panel.

 G v R: Successfully resisting a double jeopardy application before the Court of appeal to retry a defendant acquitted of murder base upon Super Grass evidence.